stymjhrbd/Npm_DummyUser/README.md

 ## Installation

 1. Make sure you have Node.js installed on your machine.
-2. Install Faker.js by running: `npm install @faker-js/faker`
+2. Install package by running: `npm install mg_faker`
 3. Include the `generateFakeUsers` function in your project.

 ## Usage